aybehrouz/argennon/gfm/avm.md

 ## Instruction Set Summary

-An Algorand Virtual Machine instruction consists of a **one-byte** opcode specifying the operation to be performed, followed by zero or more operands supplying arguments or data that are used by the operation. **The number and size of the operands are determined solely by the opcode.**
+An Argennon Virtual Machine instruction consists of a **one-byte** opcode specifying the operation to be performed, followed by zero or more operands supplying arguments or data that are used by the operation. **The number and size of the operands are determined solely by the opcode.**

 ### Method Invocation

-The Algorand Virtual Machine has three types of method invocation:
+The Argennon Virtual Machine has three types of method invocation:

   - `invoke_internal` invokes a method from the current running smart contract.

   - `invoke_external` invokes a `public` method from another smart contract.
 It will change the current memory segment to the segment of the invoked smart contract.

-  - `invoke_native` invokes a method that is not hosted by the Algorand virtual machine.
+  - `invoke_native` invokes a method that is not hosted by the Argennon virtual machine.
 By this instruction, high performance native methods of the hosting machine could become available to AVM smart contracts.

 *In the future, we may need to add special instructions for invoking interface and virtual methods...*

 Each time a method is invoked a new local frame and operand stack is created.
-The Algorand Virtual Machine uses local frames to pass parameters on method invocation.
+The Argennon Virtual Machine uses local frames to pass parameters on method invocation.
 On method invocation, any parameters are passed in consecutive local variables stored in the method’s local frame starting from local variable 0.
 The invoker of a method writes the parameters in the local frame of the invoked method using `arg` instructions.